Dietrich Eckart: Early life

-Eckart initially studied law at Erlangen, later medicine at the Ludwig Maximilian University of Munich, and was an eager member of the fencing and drinking Student Korps.
+Eckart initially studied law at Erlangen, later medicine at the Ludwig-Maximilians-Universität München, and was an eager member of the fencing and drinking Student Korps.
 He decided in 1891 to become a poet, playwright, and journalist.
 Diagnosed with morphine addiction and nearly stranded, he moved to Berlin in 1899.
 There he wrote a number of plays, often autobiographical, and became the protégé of Count Georg von Hülsen-Haeseler (1858–1922), the artistic director of the Prussian Royal Theatre.
 After a duel, Eckart was incarcerated at the Passau Oberhaus.

 As a playwright Eckart had success with his 1912 adaptation of Henrik Ibsen's Peer Gynt, which played for more than 600 performances in Berlin alone.
 Although Eckart never had another theatrical success like Peer Gynt, and blamed his numerous failures on the influence of Jews in German culture, that one play not only made him wealthy, it gave him the social contacts that he later used to introduce Hitler to dozens of important German citizens.
 These introductions proved to be pivotal in Hitler's rise to power.
 Later on, Eckart developed an ideology of a "genius superman", based on writings by the Völkisch author Jörg Lanz von Liebenfels and by philosopher Otto Weininger.
 Eckart saw himself following the tradition of Heinrich Heine, Arthur Schopenhauer and Angelus Silesius.
 He also became fascinated by the Buddhist doctrine of Maya, or illusion.

-From 1907 Eckart lived with his brother Wilhelm in the Döberitz mansion colony west of the Berlin city limits.
+From 1907, Eckart lived with his brother Wilhelm in the Döberitz mansion colony west of the Berlin city limits.
 In 1913 he married Rose Marx, an affluent widow from Bad Blankenburg, and returned to Munich.